 - Can you conduct global background screening?
 This is especially important in an increasingly remote environment where companies may literally be recruiting from around the world.

 - Do you offer continuous background screening services and how does your process work?

-Taking a thoughtful and thorough approach to the choice of a background screening service provide can help you might the right choice—a choice that will serve you well for years to come through a partnership designed to efficiently and accurately help you hire the best candidates you can find.
+Taking a thoughtful and thorough approach to choosing a background screening service provider can help you make the right choice—a choice that will serve you well for years to come through a partnership designed to efficiently and accurately help you hire the best candidates you can find.

 Want to learn more about switching background screening providers?
 Our product, compliance, and solutions teams complied this extensive guide to switching background screening providers, complete with checklists and a sample project management plan.